cdoorenweerd/PyCOIStats/README.md

 - `hapcounter.py` counts the total number of sequences and distinct haplotypes per species and outputs to csv file.

-- `3rdcodonremover.py` filters the third codon positions from an alignment.

 - `aln_filter.py` filters sequences to meet the minimum length requirement and be distinct haplotypes, and writes the result to a new fasta.
 Non-distinct haplotypes across different species raise a warning and are retained.
+Can also remove the third codon positions from an alignment with the flag -w.

 - `pdistancer.py` calculates:
     - intraspecific distances (all_intra)